sawdog/seafile-docker/MAINT.md

 ## For Project Maintainer: How to update seafile-docker when a new version is released

+XXX - This is not updated, it's going to be drastically more simple.

 Imagine the previous version is 6.0.5 and we have released 6.0.7.
 Here are the steps to do the upgrade.

 * Switch to a branch "master"